akd-io/create-next-stack/README.md

 The table below provides an overview of the technologies currently supported by Create Next Stack.

-### Icons

-A few icons are used to label different properties of these technologies.
-We describe these here:

-#### ⚠ Required

-Technologies marked with ⚠ are required.
-If you don't want to use these technologies, you have three options:

-1. Set up your project using Create Next Stack anyway, and make the necessary adjustments manually.
-1. Set up your project manually with Create Next App.
-1. Find and use a template repo you can clone here on GitHub.

 ### Technologies table

 | Name                                                      | Links                                                                                                                                                                |